jeandaboul/IsantePlus/README.md

                download and install java jdk1.7

 2)	Go to this link http://download.eclipse.org/technology/epp/downloads/release/mars/1/eclipse-jee-mars-1-win32-x86_64.zip ,  Download the zip of eclipse mars version 4.5.1, unzip the folder
+3) Download and install mysql5.5

-3)	Open your github shell, Go to this link https://github.com/openmrs/openmrs-core
+4)	Open your github shell, Go to this link https://github.com/jeandaboul/Isanteplus.git

-4)	In your github shell enter this command: git clone https://github.com/jeandaboul/Isanteplus.git
+5)	In your github shell enter this command: git clone https://github.com/jeandaboul/Isanteplus.git

-5)	Double click on eclipse.exe in your eclipse unzip folder
+6)	Double click on eclipse.exe in your eclipse unzip folder

 Go to file->import->Existing maven project->next->browse->go to the path of the github repository on your machine and click on Isanteplus folder-> ok->next

 # Steps for Compiling and running the project
+a) compiling all the modules before compiling the core project
+	For compiling a module, right click on the top level of this module->Run as->Maven build-> in goals, enter clean install->click run

-a)	For compiling the project-> right click on opemrs ->Run As ->Maven build
+b)	For compiling the project-> right click on opemrs ->Run As ->Maven build

-b)	In goals enter: "clean install", click run
+c)	In goals enter: "clean install", click run

 Here the result:
 [INFO] Reactor Summary: